AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-api-cannot-sort-by-dynamic-fields.md

 ---
-title: "API: Cannot sort by dynamic fields"
+title: 'API: Cannot sort by dynamic fields'
-description: "The Workfront API does not allow sorting by dynamic fields. "
+description: 'The Workfront API does not allow sorting by dynamic fields. '
 hidefromtoc: yes
+exl-id: f681fca8-7def-4fe4-9ab1-18dd6e2502d6
 ---
 # API: Cannot sort by dynamic fields

 <!--Article exists to let people know they can't do this.-->